kkumyk/python-and-sql-for-data-engineering/SQL/postgres/interview-prep/sql-tasks-by-topic.md

 /*
 Write a solution to find managers with at least five direct reports:
 - each employee has a managerId referencing another employee's id >>> use self-join
 - alias e for the employee and m for the manager - this way each row will contain the manager name and the name of manager's report
-- to count the number of employees per manager - group by both - m.name and e.managerId; group by both fields because m.name might not be unique - two people might share the same name > so e.managerId ensures accurate grouping on the manager's unique ID.
+- to count the number of employees per manager - group by both - m.name and e.managerId;
+- group by both fields because m.name might not be unique - two people might share the same name > so e.managerId ensures accurate grouping on the manager's unique ID.
 - use HAVING to filter aggregates after grouping:
 - find those groups where the manager has 5 or more direct reports
 - HAVING is used to filter aggregate functions like count() */

-select
+-- 1. JOIN, GROUP BY and HAVING select
     m.name
 from